$p$-adic $L$-functions for elliptic curves over global function fields: The -adic -functions

 We have $\hat{\mathscr L}_{A/L'} \equiv \omega_0(\hat{\mathscr L}_{A/L'})\pmod{\Q_pI_{\Gamma'}}$, so by \eqref{e:spechat}, \eqref{e:inthat} and \eqref{e:bsd},

 where $e_L=\prod_{v\in S_{sm}}(1-[v]_{L'}^{-1})\cdot\prod_{v\in S_{nm}} (-2)\cdot \prod_{v\in S_{o}}(1-\alpha_v^{-1})(1-\alpha_v^{-1})$.
 Hence, by \eqref{e:scrQ},

 as desired. \end{proof}

-The formulae \eqref{e:mtt} and \eqref{e:cl} is a function field version of Mazur-Tate-Teitelbaum conjecture, it is proven, without assuming the Iwasawa main conjecture, for the case where $K$ is a rational function field and $S=S_{sm}=\{v\}$ \cite{hl06}.
+The formulae \eqref{e:mtt} and \eqref{e:cl} form a function field version of Mazur-Tate-Teitelbaum conjecture, it is proven, without assuming the Iwasawa main conjecture, for the case where $K$ is a rational function field and $S=S_{sm}=\{v\}$ \cite{hl06}.